Heart Valve Disease

 The illustration shows a cross-section of a healthy heart, including the four heart valves.
 The blue arrow shows the direction in which oxygen-poor blood flows from the body to the lungs.
 The red arrow shows the direction in which oxygen-rich blood flows from the lungs to the rest of the body.

-Birth defects, age-related changes, infections, or other conditions can cause one or more of your heart valves to not open fully or to let blood leak back into the heart chambers.
-This can make your heart work harder and affect its ability to pump blood.
+Congenital disabilities are age-related changes, infections, or other conditions.
+That can cause one or more of your heart valves not to open fully or to let blood leak back into the heart chambers, making the heart work harder and affect its ability to pump blood.

 Overview of Heart Valve Disease